Chaitanya980/Chaitanya980/README.md

 - 🖥️ Dedicated to mastering **Data Structures and Algorithms**, actively working on the **NeetCode 150** problem set to sharpen my problem-solving abilities.

-- 💻 Passionate about **full-stack development with the MERN stack**, creating dynamic end-to-end web solutions.
+- 💻 Keenly interested in cloud technologies, leveraging their power to build scalable and efficient web solutions from end to end.

 - 🔭 I'm currently working on My Portfolio